Chemaclass/chemaclass.com/content/readings/2021-05-28-peopleware.md

 pages = "230"
 author = "Tom DeMarco"
 static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/51RuNCswX8L._SX341_BO1,204,203,200_.jpg"
+with_long_title = true
 +++

 <a target="_blank"  href="https://amzn.to/3qs5pBM">
     <img border="0" src="https://images-na.ssl-images-amazon.com/images/I/51RuNCswX8L._SX341_BO1,204,203,200_.jpg" >
 </a>

-<!-- more -->

 Software development is about people: when, how and where they can best work together.
 Not about programming languages or tools.
-Not about fast computers, networks or internet access (although that surely helps).
+Not about fast computers, networks or internet access.

 Soft skills are truly important in IT, more than people tend to think.

+<!-- more -->

 Developing software is about people that communicate with their customers and stakeholders, are supported by their managers and collaborate in teams.

 ### Some of my favourite quotes from this book